top of page

 3. Two-part creation - a new view

 What is meant by the term New Vision?
 The Enlightenment was a movement that limited the dominant role of religion.
 The Enlightenment marked the beginning of the rise of science, which developed beyond religious restrictions.
 If we now turn to the findings of the sciences in the following, we will find a gap that cannot be fully filled.
 This is a fundamental point, because we are entering a bridge that we cannot cross.
-At its centre, religion and science meet again in a contact that can be created precisely thanks to scientific knowledge.
-This is what I am trying to pursue.
+At its centre, philosophy and science meet in a contact that can be created precisely thanks to scientific knowledge.and opens up a new perspective for us.

 a) The second room